amuratech/sd-workflow/README.md

 # sd-workflow
-Microservice for workflow in Kylas Sales
+Microservice for Kylas Sales for bounded context of workflow